redcatphp/strategy/README.md

 Objects often need to be configured in ways that their constructor does not account for.
 For example:[PDO::setAttribute()](http://www.php.net/manual/en/pdo.setattribute.php) may need to be called to further configure PDO even after it's been constructed.

-To account fo this, Wire Rules can supply a list of methods to call on an object after it's been constructed as well as supply the arguments to those methods.
+To account fo this, Ding Rules can supply a list of methods to call on an object after it's been constructed as well as supply the arguments to those methods.
 This is achieved using $rule->call:

 ```php